BrianBarakaKasamba/BrianBarakaKasamba/README.md

 <h1 align="center">Hi 👋, I'm Brian Baraka Kasamba</h1>
 <h3 align="center">Information Security Practitioner from Kenya</h3>
-<h2 align="center">Lower skill attackers trip the alarms we set to look for the kind of things that attackers do and users don't.
-Users in the sales department generally don't execute base64 encoded PowerShell against production servers.</h2>
+<h3 align="center">Lower skill attackers trip the alarms we set to look for the kind of things that attackers do and users don't.
+Users in the sales department generally don't execute base64 encoded PowerShell against production servers.
+I have been a GNU/Linux enthusiast since my early college days with keen interests in networking, cloud computing, self-hosting and operating systems.
+Having been diagnosed with an acute distro-hopping syndrome, I have tried a multitude of GNU/Linux distributions before settling for Fedora Workstation</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=brianbarakakasamba&label=Profile%20views&color=0e75b6&style=flat" alt="brianbarakakasamba" /> </p>